 The focus is on the eCommerce channel.
 The consumer packaged goods industry quickly realized that this channel is different from the traditional grocery store aisles.
 To accomplish this, a unified approach must be taken to demand sensing, shaping, and fulfilment that is compliant with an algorithmically operating flywheel.
 Commercial teams in CPG companies need to upskill more than ever before thanks to e-commerce.

 For the CPG industry to maintain competitiveness and to adapt to changing occurrences like the COVID-19 outbreak, scaling operations is crucial.

 Scaling your Consumer Goods company requires considering factors such as skills shortages, data governance, validity, and market specialization.
 Advanced analytics and machine learning also take into account these scaling factors and future predictors

 Let's Wrap up

 Digital transformation is the key to competing and surviving in today's rapidly changing world.
-It is a good thing that the CPG industry is being forced to abandon old business practices to adapt to the new market reality, through digital transformation.
+It is good that the CPG industry is being forced to abandon old business practices to adapt to the new market reality through digital transformation.
 Technology allows the CPG industry to become digital, whether it's by building IoT solutions, integrating smartphone technology, incorporating AI/machine learning into your day-to-day operations, using Big Data techniques, or incorporating cloud computing into your present infrastructure.

 Since GPG companies are also manufacturing their products to reach end customers, the smart factory initiative is now accelerated.
 To read more about how digital transformation impacts manufacturers click this link.